kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Extensions to the basic Shewhart chart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *	The :index:`Western Electric rules`:  we saw above how the ARL is only decreased by a small amount if a true shift in the process mean occurs, from :math:`\mu` to :math:`\mu + \Delta\sigma`.
-The Western Electric (then known as AT&T) rules are an attempt to more rapidly detect a process shift, by raising an alarm when these *improbable* events occur:
+The **Western Electric rules** are an attempt to more rapidly detect a process shift, by raising an alarm when these *improbable* events occur:

 	#.
 2 out of 3 points lie beyond :math:`2\sigma` on the same side of the centre line
 	#.
 4 out of 5 points lie beyond :math:`1\sigma` on the same side of the centre line